News

 Rome forced Carthage to surrender.
 But the fragile peace was short-lived: Over the next century, Rome would go on to fight a second and third war against the Punic people, winning each time.

-Carthage was defeated in all three of these wars, which became known as the Punic Wars ... the standard and customary style for Roman soldiers at the time.
-This is not the first time researchers ...
+Carthage was defeated in all three of these wars, which became known as the Punic Wars, and fell into decline.
+Experts say the discovered rostrum belonged to a ship in the Battle of the Aegates.